 Unlike Western nutrition’s focus on the biochemical makeup of foods, TCM nutrition focuses on the energetic qualities of foods.
 Dietary recommendations are made based on the patient’s TCM diagnosis.
 Like Chinese herbal medicine, foods are selected based on their function, temperature, flavor, direction, and ability to influence a specific organ or channel.
 We’ll discuss a few general principles of TCM nutrition below.

-Hot foods like lamb, ginger, and cinnamon are used into increase yang, warm the body, eliminate external and internal cold, and to activate defensive qi.
+Hot foods like lamb, ginger, and cinnamon are used to increase yang, warm the body, eliminate external and internal cold, and activate defensive qi.

-Warm foods like chicken or beef are used to strengthen yang and qi in addition to warming the body.
+Warm foods like chicken and beef strengthen yang, tonify qi, and warm the body.

-Cold foods like watermelon and banana cool the body and have a calming effect on the shen.
+Cold foods like watermelon and bananas cool the body and have a calming effect on the Shen.

 Cool foods like cucumber and spinach are used to supplement the body fluids and clear heat.